An overview of the functionality provided by the App SDK

 Our app needs:

 App UI components cannot directly communicate with the outside world.
-They can
+They can only call custom

-with Attio’s REST API via attioFetch()
+, and communicate with Attio’s REST API via

 .